Filroden/enhancedcombathud-rmu/README.md

 ## Roadmap

 * Items (waiting on a system dependency)
-* Movement improvements to account for phased combat, show smaller units (1'), add additional colour breaks to allow for walk, jog, run, sprint and dash

 **If you have suggestions, questions, or requests for additional features, please [let me know](https://github.com/Filroden/enhancedcombathud-rmu/issues).**